Schumann1237/schumann1237/README.md

 ### Hello there.
 The name is Isaac.
-Schumann or Schubert if you know me online.
+Schumann1237 or Schubert1237 if you know me online.

 - Student at Universiti Utara Malaysia (Northern University of Malaysia)
 - Bachelor of Science (Decisional Science) with Honours